PayEx/PayEx.Development.Guidelines/git-commit-good-practice.md

 - **Sending large new features in a single giant commit.**

   It may well be the case that the code for a new feature is only useful when all of it is present.
 This does not, however, imply that the entire feature should be provided in a single commit.
+To group related code changes that for the reasons explained here are split up into several separate commits, intuitively named branches should be used instead.

   New features often entail refactoring existing code.
 It is highly desirable that any refactoring is done in commits which are separate from those implementing the new feature.
 This helps reviewers and test suites validate that the refactoring has no unintentional functional changes.

   Even the newly written code can often be split up into multiple pieces that can be independently reviewed.
 For example, changes which add new internal APIs/classes, can be in self-contained commits.
 Again this leads to easier code review.
 It also allows other developers to cherry-pick small parts of the work, if the entire new feature is not immediately ready for merge.